stimulusreflex/cable_ready/README.md

 ### Code of Conduct

-Everyone interacting with StimulusReflex is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md)
+Everyone interacting with CableReady is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md)

 ### Coding Standards